Registering a death in 2024

-The first and most significant step following the death of a loved one is to contact their regular GP, who will issue a Medical Certificate of Cause of Death.
+The first and most significant step following the death of a loved one is to contact your GP, who will issue a Medical Certificate of Cause of Death.
 Every death in England must be registered before a funeral can take place, and should be registered within five working days.

 If the death was sudden or unexpected, the Coroner may need to establish the cause of death and will arrange for a firm of funeral directors to collect your loved one in order that a post-mortem may be carried out.
 Once this is complete, the funeral preparations can begin with the funeral director of your choice.